-Recovery of files encrypted by C1024 Ransomware is possible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by C1024 Ransomware is feasible through the unique solutions developed by RansomHunter

 Decrypting C1024 Ransomware Files